charmplusplus/charm/doc/charm++/manual.rst

    $ make -j4

-By default, CMake builds the netlrts version with SMP enabled.
+By default, CMake builds the netlrts version.
 Other configuration options can be specified in the cmake command above.
-For example, to build the MPI version of Charm++ with the SMP mode disabled, the following command can be used:
+For example, to build the MPI version of Charm++ with SMP, the following command can be used:

 .. code-block:: bash

-   $ cmake .. -DNETWORK=mpi -DSMP=off
+   $ cmake .. -DNETWORK=mpi -DSMP=on

-To simplify testing the CMake build, he `buildcmake` command is a simple wrapper around cmake that supports many of the options that `build` supports.
+To simplify building with CMake, the `buildcmake` command is a simple wrapper around cmake that supports many of the options that `build` supports.

 .. code-block:: bash